ConnectProject/connect/docs/usage.md

 Same as before do a Pull Request with title `[Schema][Type-Field] ClassName`.

 **The system will not do the update automatically.** Only the CRI can do the manipulation because it mean to delete the field data include and recreate the field with the new type.
-This update have a risk to loose data and should be avoid.
+This update have a risk to lose data and should be avoided.

 #### <a name="remove-field">Remove field</a>

 Same as before do a Pull Request with title `[Schema][Delete-Field] ClassName`.

 **The system will not do the update automatically.** Only the CRI can do the manipulation because it mean to delete the field and data associet to it.
-This update have a risk to loose data for other contributor and should be avoid.
+This update have a risk to lose data for other contributor and should be avoided.